subugoe/operandi/README.md

 ```

 Currently, the submission of files to the HPC environment is deactivated.
+Due to internal problems the HOME file system of the HPC environment does not function properly.
 The line that does that is commented out.
 If you still want to test that have a look inside the `service_broker.py`.

 ## 5. Solutions to commonly occurring problems